evasys-community/moodle-block_onlinesurvey/README.md

 Plugin description
 ------------------

-This plugin allows you to quickly and easily integrate survey information data from EvaSys into Moodle.
-With this block, you can place links to EvaSys online surveys directly on the Moodle frontpage and dashboard as well as on course overview pages.
+This plugin allows you to quickly and easily integrate survey information data from evasys into Moodle.
+With this block, you can place links to evasys online surveys directly on the Moodle frontpage and dashboard as well as on course overview pages.

 Two types of connection are available: Data can be exchanged either via an LTI interface or via SOAP web services.
 Depending on the type of connection, different functions are at your disposal.
 When using LTI, you can display survey information in the learner view as well as in the instructor view.
 When using SOAP, survey information can only be displayed in the learner view.

 By implementing a single sign-on solution, learners as well as instructors only have to register with Moodle.
-It is not necessary to enter EvaSys PSWDs to participate in surveys.
+It is not necessary to enter evasys PSWDs to participate in surveys.

 Installation